Mickey Mantle: Minor leagues (1948–1950)

 Mantle began his professional baseball career in Kansas with the semi-professional Baxter Springs Whiz Kids.
 In 1948, Yankees scout Tom Greenwade came to Baxter Springs to watch Mantle's teammate, third baseman Willard "Billy" Johnson.
 During the game, Mantle hit three home runs.
 Greenwade returned in 1949, after Mantle's high school graduation, to sign Mantle to a minor league contract with the Yankees at $140 per month, with a $1,500 signing bonus.

 Mantle was assigned to the Yankees' Class-D Independence Yankees of the Kansas–Oklahoma–Missouri League, where he played shortstop and hit .313.
 He hit his first professional home run on June 30, 1949, at Shulthis Stadium in Independence, Kansas.
 The ball went over the center field fence, which was 460 feet from home plate.
 In 1950, Mantle was promoted to the Class-C Joplin Miners of the Western Association, where he won the Western Association batting title with a .383 average.
 He hit 26 home runs and recorded 136 RBIs, but struggled defensively at shortstop.

 In July 1950, after the start of the Korean War, Mantle was drafted for military service.
-The draft board rejected him as physically unqualified for military service due the osteomyelitic condition of his left leg and gave him a 4-F deferment, the first of three times he was rejected for military service.
+The draft board rejected him as physically unqualified for military service due to the osteomyelitic condition of his left leg and gave him a 4-F deferment, the first of three times he was rejected for military service.